Register an Oracle Cloud@Customer Database

 Run the Oracle Cloud@Customer Databases Wizard

-Step 1: Target Information
+Step 1: Select database

+6. For Compartment, select the compartment where you want to store the Oracle Data Safe target database.
 The target database does not need to be stored in the same compartment as the VM cluster or database.

-Click Download Privilege Script and save the datasafe_privileges.sql script to your computer.
+9. (Oracle Exadata Database Service on Cloud@Customer) If you did not already grant roles to the database user during the preregistration tasks, select Download privilege script and save the datasafe_privileges.sql script to your computer.
 The script includes instructions on how to use it to grant privileges to the Oracle Data Safe service account on your target database.
+You should also refer to the preregistration task Grant Roles to the Oracle Data Safe Service on a Non-Autonomous AI Database for additional details.

-Step 2: Connectivity Option
+Step 2: Connectivity option

 In this step, choose to connect to the target database through either an Oracle Data Safe on-premises connector or an Oracle Data Safe private endpoint.
 If you have FastConnect or VPN Connect set up between your network and a virtual cloud network (VCN) in Oracle Cloud Infrastructure, you can register your database with Oracle Data Safe by using an Oracle Data Safe private endpoint.